 Now of course, we don’t recommend foregoing grocery shopping to eat low carb Taco Bell for every meal—but when life calls for a quick, low carb breakfast, lunch, or dinner on the go—we’re here to help you answer.

-Tip number one: don’t trust that an item is low carb just because the word “salad” is tossed in the title…
+1. Don’t trust that an item is low carb just because the word “salad” is tossed in the title

 Tortillas, rice, chips, and potatoes are all high-carb, starchy grains that add very little nutritional and hunger-satiating value to your meal.
 There are surprisingly high concentrations of carbs in beans as well.